klaas-wie/Oryx_data_project/README.md

 Scrapes data on Russo-Ukrainian war from Oryx.
 Assumes starting category is "Tanks".
 1 single piece of equipment loss for one row!
 See html_parser.py for how I did this.

 Importantly, it adds dates to the losses so losses can be tracked over time.
 For some cases dates could not be found, and there might be cases where human error led to the wrong date.
 Some typo errors I have edited manually.
-Overal I believe the dataset is a very close approximation to reality.
+The datast obviously assumes that the dates listed by Oryx are the actual loss dates, and for twitter assumes that the post date is the loss date.
+Overal I believe the dataset is a very close approximation to reality, especially if you look at the data from a monthly basis.

 It does that using three methods:
 1. Using regex to extract the date from a link.